neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 To generate an API key:

 1. Log in to the [Neon Console](https://console.neon.tech).
-2. Click your account in the bottom left corner of the Neon Console, and select **Profile**.
+2. Click your account in the top right corner of the Neon Console, and select **Profile**.
 3. Select **Developer Settings** and click **Generate new API Key**.
 4. Enter a name for the API key.
 5. Click **Create** and copy the generated key.